Skip to content

 Common Questions

-A: No. Zendesk Guide is not sold as a standalone product—it's exclusively bundled with Zendesk Suite, which starts at $55/agent/month and includes ticketing, messaging, and support features.
-If you only need a knowledge base and don't require Zendesk's ticketing system, you'll be paying for functionality you don't use.
-Document360 can be purchased standalone, though pricing is quote-based and requires sales contact.
+A: No. Zendesk Guide is not sold as a standalone product — it is bundled with every Zendesk Suite plan, starting at $55 per agent per month.
+If you only need a knowledge base and have no use for Zendesk's ticketing, live chat, or support workflow tools, you will be paying for significant functionality you don't need.
+Document360 avoids this problem by operating as a standalone knowledge base platform, though its pricing is now entirely quote-based and requires a sales conversation.

 Q: Is there a better alternative to both Document360 and Zendesk Guide?